API Reference

 string[] | tags: [a, b] or tags: ["a", "b"] | tags |

-You can use other YAML types (e.g. nested objects) for custom keys; only the fields in the table above are used by the framework for sidebar, SEO, and OG.
+You can use other YAML types (e.g. nested objects) for custom keys; only the fields in the table above are used by the framework for sidebar, SEO, JSON-LD structured data, OG, search, and machine-readable markdown.

 How frontmatter is passed